 5. Non-Residential Floor Area.
-The total gross floor area devoted to non-residential uses within a Mixed-use Development Project shall not exceed 33% of the total gross floor area of the Project.
-Live-work space shall not be considered a non-residential use and shall not count toward the maximum 33% of total gross floor area within the Project.
+The total gross floor area devoted to Non-Residential Uses within a Mixed-use Development Project shall not exceed 33% of the total gross floor area of the Project.
+For purposes of calculating the gross floor area of Non-Residential Uses, the following uses shall not be considered a Non-Residential Use, and so shall not count toward the maximum 33% of total gross floor area within the Project: (a) Live/Work; (b) Hotel/Inn, including conference and meeting facilities (south of Parker Street); (c) Bed and Breakfast; (d) Public parking; and (e) Public school.